Current Ministries

 Interested in, or questions about Learning Communities, contact Pastor Melissa Lowther.

 Parenting is both difficult and rewarding and being part of a local church gives us a community with whom to face these challenges and opportunities together.
 In this class, parents will explore Scripture as well as other resources to help orient our hearts toward Christ and his desire for our families.
-Join this judgment-free environment to share in the realities of parenting and grow with others as we seek to live as wise, loving, and gracious parents.
+Join this judgment-free environment to share in the realities of parenting and grow with others as we seek to live as wise, loving, and gracious parents and followers of Jesus.

 Beyond Sunday Mornings